asifashraf80/bookstore/README.md

 Book store implemented with SpringBoot

 # Note
-All Required Reference data will be created by application at startup
+All Required Reference data will be created by application at startup, Application is utilizing H2 DB

 # Valid Book Types
   BTOO1 - Fiction